MBBS Counselling

 Step 5: Declaration of vacant seats for Round 2.

-Step 6: Fresh registration and choice filling for NEET counselling Round 2 (not required for candidates who have already registered).
+Step 6: Fresh registration and choice filling for NEET counseling Round 2 (not required for candidates who have already registered).

 Step 7: Seat allocation for Round 2 (with the option to exit by forfeiting the security amount).

-Step 8: Report to the allocated medical/dental college/institution for Round 2 (candidates who have joined the allotted seat cannot vacate the seat).
+Step 8: Report to the allocated medical/dental college/institution for Round 2 (Aspirants who have taken a seat assigned to them are unable to leave the place.).

-It is important for students to follow these steps diligently to secure their admission through the NEET-UG counselling process.
+Students need to follow these steps diligently to secure their admission through the NEET-UG counseling process.

 NEET UG Counselling: List of Documents Required